Skip to content

 2. Go to File > Options > Add-ins

-3. Set Manage to COM Add-ins, click Go, uncheck all, click OK, and restart Excel
+3. Set Manage to COM Add-ins, click Go, uncheck all, click OK, then restart Excel

 Try opening your file now.
 If it works, re-enable add-ins one at a time until the problem returns.

-On our test machine running Excel 365, a PDF printer add-in and an older Salesforce connector both triggered blank-screen launches.
-Removing just the PDF printer add-in fixed it.
+On our test machine running Excel 365 with Windows 11 23H2, a PDF printer add-in and an older Salesforce connector were both installed.
+Disabling just the PDF printer add-in fixed the blank-screen launch.
+Leaving the Salesforce add-in enabled was fine.
 If your Excel isn’t responding at all, disabling add-ins should be your first move.

 #How to Reset File Associations in Windows

 Multiple Office versions on the same PC cause this.
-After a Windows update, .xlsx files sometimes get assigned to the wrong program or no program at all.
+After a Windows update, .xlsx files sometimes get assigned to the wrong Office version or to no program at all.

 On Windows 11: